ryukau/VSTPlugins/docs/manual/FDN64Reverb/FDN64Reverb_en.md

     </figure>

 ## Change Log
+- 0.1.4
+  - Fixed a bug that `Interp.
+Rate` is shared between all FDN64Reverb instances.
 - 0.1.3
   - Fixed the condition of acceptable channel count.
 This is a fix for unintentional muting on sidechain in REAPER.
 - 0.1.2